 An alternative to fitting a polynomial model is to fit a piecewise linear function.
 Points at which the slope of the relationship is observed (or expected) to change (known as knot points) are identified and the relationship is assumed to be linear between these points.
 In the absence of any evidence for the selection of points, they may be chosen based on percentiles of the predictor.
-Fig. 15.8 shows a piecewise linear function, with knot points at the 25th, 50th, and 75th percentiles of birth weight vs gestation length.
+Fig. 15.8 shows a piecewise linear function, with knot points at the 25th, 50th and 75th percentiles of 120-day milk production.